Leave a comment

 The Rooster and the Fox

 Her yard was well defended by a fence and a ditch.
 It was ruled over by a rooster called Chanticleer.
 He was the best crower in the land.
-When he stood on his toes, clapped his wings, and sang out, his voice merrier was than an organ on a church day.
-In fact, you could rely on him for his wake-up call better than any clock.
-And what a proud, fine-looking bird he was too !
+When he stood on his toes, clapped his wings, and sang out, his voice was merrier than an organ on a church day.
+In fact, you could rely on him for his wake up call better than any clock.
+And what a proud, fine looking bird he was too!
 The comb on his head was redder than rare coral.
 His bill was as black as jet.
 His legs shone like azure.
-His toe nails were whiter than lillies.
-And his body was burnished like gold.
+His toe nails were whiter than lilies – and his body was burnished like gold.

 One night, Chanticleer sat among his wives on his perch in the hall of his palace – which was in fact a barn.
-Next him sat fair Pertelote.
+Next to him sat fair Pertelote.
 Just towards dawn he began to sigh as if with his dying breath.
-Then he let out the most piteous moan.
-AHHHHHHHHA!
+Then he let out the most piteous moan, “AHHHHHHH!”

-“My wife,” he said, “I dreamed of trouble and mischief and my heart was afraid.
+Chanticleer shook himself awake, “My wife,” he said, “I dreamed of trouble and mischief, and my heart was afraid.
 I dreamed that in our yard I saw a beast, something like a hound, and he was about to seize my body and kill me.
 I have never seen a dog quite like him.
 His colour was between yellow and red.
 His tail and his ears were tipped with black.
 He walked with a cunning, low kind of swagger.
-He was evil, I tell you, evil, a robber and a murderer here in our yard!”
+He was evil, I tell you, evil!
+A robber and a murderer here in our yard!”

-“Alas!” replied his wife.
-“For you have lost all your courage and all my love in one go!.
+“Alas!”
+Replied his wife.
+“For you have lost all your courage and all my love in one go!
 We women want husbands who are hardy, wise and free.
 How dare you say to your love that anything makes you afraid?
 Have you no man’s heart?
 No beard?
 Can you be afraid of a mere dream?
-The things we see in dreams are the result of drinking an eating too much.
+The things we see in dreams are the result of drinking and eating too much.
 It is greed that disturbs your sleep.”

 Chanticleer the rooster recovered some of his normal pride.
 He drew himself up, puffed out his golden chest, and lifted up his black bill.

 “Madam,” he said, “Cato was a wise Roman, but there are many old books that oppose him.
 One author tells of two men who were about to set to sea to seek their fortune.
-On the night before they were due to leave, one of these fellows dreamt that a sailor stood by his bed and warned “If you set sail tomorrow your ship will be go down beneath the waves.”
+On the night before they were due to leave, one of these fellows dreamed that a sailor stood by his bed and warned, “If you set sail tomorrow your ship will go down beneath the waves.”
 In the morning he told this dream to his friend who laughed at him.
-“No dream makes my heart afraid,”" he said, no doubt citing Cato too.
-He went on his way alone, and before his ship was half way to its destination, it hit a rock and sunk.”
+“No dream makes my heart afraid,” he said, no doubt citing Cato too.
+He went on his way alone, and before his ship was half way to its destination, it hit a rock and sank.”

 “It’s just a silly old sailor’s story,” said his wife.

-“Well what about the Old Testament in the Bible?” demanded Chanticleer.
-“Read the story of Joseph and his coat of many colours, and there you will see whether dreams are to be trusted or not.
+“Well, what about the Old Testament in the Bible?”
+Chanticleer demanded.
+“Read the story of Joseph and his Coat of Many Colours, and there you will see whether dreams are to be trusted or not.
 And King Croesus of Lydia, did he not correctly dream that an empire would fall?
 And read your Homer, my dear.
 High up on the battlements of Troy, did not Andromache, Hector’s wife, warn him not to go out to fight Achilles?
 He did not listen, and look what happened to him.
-Besides, I do not hold store by Laxatives.
-They are poisonous and of no value.”
+Besides, I do not hold store by laxatives – they are poisonous and of no value.”

 Alas, our hero was overcome by this false flattery.
 Treachery it was indeed.
 He stood high on his toes, stretched his neck, closed his eyes, and began to crow.
-And the moment he sang the first note, Dan Russel the Fox jumped up and seized him by the throat.
+The moment he sang the first note, Dan Russel, the fox, jumped up and seized him by the throat.
 He slung him over his back and started to run back to the woods.

 “Alas that Chanticleer flew down from the beams

 Dame Pertelote called out louder than the queen of Carthage when the Romans burned her city.
-Louder than the Senators wives when Nero set alight to Rome..
+Louder than the senators’ wives when Nero set alight to Rome.
 She was so full of torment and rage.
-There was such a noise it seemed like Heaven would fall.
+There was such a noise that it seemed like Heaven would fall.